MFront

 an open-bracket).

-A violation of the physical bounds is always a cause for the calculation stop and the return of an error.
+A violation of the physical bounds is always a cause for the calculation to stop and the return of an error.

 This domain of validity is described in MFront